 Of course, those who want to configure the app can do so by clicking on the “hamburger” menu in the top right corner of the VPN client.

 TorGuard also offers automatic setup wizards for Windows, Mac, iOS, and Android.
-As far as their interface is concerned, I honestly find it quite difficult to use.
+As far as their interface is concerned, I honestly find it quite difficult to use in New Zealand.